bespokejs/bespoke/README.md

 ]);
 ```

-The first slide is activated automatically after all the plugins are called unless a slide is activated by one of the plugins.
+The first slide is activated automatically after all plugins are called unless one of those plugins has already activated a slide.

 ## Themes